Neutron activation: Materials analysis

-Historians can use accidental neutron activation to authenticate atomic artifacts and materials subjected to neutron fluxes from fission incidents.
-For example, one of the fairly unique isotopes found in trinitite, and therefore with its absence likely signifying a fake sample of the mineral, is a barium neutron activation product, the barium in the Trinity device coming from the slow explosive lens employed in the device, known as Baratol.
+Historians can use neutron activation products to authenticate atomic artifacts and materials subjected to neutron fluxes from fission incidents.
+For example, one of the rare isotopes found in trinitite is barium-133, an activation product formed from the Baratol used in the slow explosive lens employed in the Trinity device.
+This barium isotope can be used to authenticate trinitite samples, with its absence indicating a fraudulent sample.